The Rosacea Method

-There is one more issue of the digestive system which should be addressed when dealing with rosacea, and that is the spleen.
+There is another component which should be addressed when dealing with rosacea, and that is the spleen.
 Think of the spleen as a filter for the immune system.
-It filters the blood and keeps bodily fluids balanced.
+Different from the liver, it mainly filters pathogens, viruses and bacteria.
+While it filters the blood, it keeps bodily fluids balanced.
 When your spleen is not working optimally, your immune response is reduced.
 Many people believe rosaceans suffer from a compromised immune system.
-Standard Process makes a supplement specifically for spleen healing.
-If you would like to order this product or see if it may be helpful to you, please schedule a free consultation.
+To determine if a spleen protocol would be best for you, please set up a consultation.

 HEAVY METAL DETOX

 I also did some research on heavy metals and the possibility that my body was overloaded with toxins from heavy metals.
 I’ve certainly had my share of chemical exposure, pesticides, amalgam fillings and aluminum.
 While it’s not safe to have all my amalgams removed at the same time, I was able to do a heavy metal detox which is outlined in this article.
 It involves some very specific foods such as cilantro and wild blueberries from Maine, but I loved it and noticed some very specific detox symptoms such as sore gums (amalgams,) headaches, and body aches.
 While I was doing this cleanse, my silver rings on my fingers and my gold necklace actually tarnished from the toxins pouring out of my body.
 I was initially shocked, but that’s just another explanation as to the level of chemical toxicity I had going on inside my body…. hence, rosacea.
 Medical Medium also has a wonderful recipe for a heavy metal smoothie!

 STEP II: PURE PRODUCTS